-- Unit Exam/Quizzes

-- Socratic Seminar or Circle/Discussion Board

-- Formal Written Responses

-- Student-led Collaborative Lesson
+- Unit Exam/Quizzes - Socratic Seminar or Circle/Discussion Board - Formal Written Responses (i.e. Moral Criticism) - Student-led Collaborative Lesson

-- The historical lens of the unit applies to understanding and impact of a society's culture on literature and values - Discipline and the right to personalized choice is granted through freedom and work ethic. - Formal writing and discussion assessments will improve students' abilities to communicate in multiple academic and social forums
+- The historical lens of the unit applies to understanding and impact of a society's culture on literature and values - Individuality and the fight for freedom occurs in many societies and cultures. - Formal writing and discussion assessments will improve students' abilities to communicate in multiple academic and social forums